openstack/kuryr-kubernetes/doc/source/installation/sriov.rst

    default_physnet_subnets = physnet1:<UUID of vlan-sriov-net>

 This mapping is required for ability to find appropriate PF/VF functions at binding phase. physnet1 is just an identifier for subnet <UUID of vlan-sriov-net>.
 Such kind of transition is necessary to support many-to-many relation.

 3. Prepare NetworkAttachmentDefinition object.
-Apply NetworkAttachmentDefinition with "sriov" driverType inside, as described in [1]_.
+Apply NetworkAttachmentDefinition with "sriov" driverType inside, as described in `NPWG spec`_.

 .. code-block:: yaml